Duo Security – Multifactor Authentication

 - Open Workday iPhone App

 - When Duo screen appears, if you want to use “Send Me a Push” button, touch that button, then touch and drag down slightly on the resulting banner at the top of the screen (see screenshot).

 - Something you know (such as a password)

 - Something you have (such as a smart card)

 - Something you are (such as a fingerprint).

 At CGU we will use the first two factors for authentication.
 First you will log into systems as usual with your CGU login credentials.
 Then you will authenticate your identity using a device such as a mobile phone.
 A number of device options are available (described below).

-- Smartphones running Apple iOS (iPhone), Android, Blackberry or Windows Phone, which can support the Duo mobile app or phone calls
+- Currently updated smartphones running Apple iOS (iPhone), Android, Blackberry or Windows Phone, which can support the Duo mobile app or phone calls

-- Tablets running Apple iOS (iPad, iPod) or Android that can support the Duo mobile app
+- Currently updated tablets running Apple iOS (iPad, iPod) or Android that can support the Duo mobile app

-If you configured Duo to automatically call your phone or send you a push notification, the “Remember me for 7 day” option may be grayed out or hidden when the Duo prompt first appears.
+If you configured Duo to automatically send you a push notification, the “Remember me for X day” option may be grayed out or hidden when the Duo prompt first appears.
 You must click “Cancel” on the blue bar, and repeat the authentication process to access the “Remember me” checkbox.